Johann Christoph Arnold: Writing career

-Anti-LGBT activism
+Anti-LGBT opinions

 On September 26, 2011, Arnold served as keynote speaker and panelist at a panel discussion entitled “The Ring Makes the Difference”, held at the Bardavon Theater in Poughkeepsie.
 As part of his keynote, Arnold defended the “God-given” nature of heterosexual marriage.
 The event was denounced and actively picketed by several local LGBT groups.

-On September 6th, 2015, Arnold submitted a Letter to the Editor to a local Ulster County newspaper, The Kingston Daily Freeman, in defense of the Kentucky county clerk Kim Davis, who was controversially jailed for refusing to sign same-sex marriage certificates in her official capacity as County Clerk.
+On September 6, 2015, Arnold submitted a Letter to the Editor to a local Ulster County newspaper, The Kingston Daily Freeman, in defense of the Kentucky county clerk Kim Davis, who was controversially jailed for refusing to sign same-sex marriage certificates in her official capacity as County Clerk.
 Arnold added “I respect her courage”, in reference to Davis’ breach of legal duty.

 In February 2016, Arnold publicly denounced the progression of transgender-friendly policies as likely to “harm our children greatly."